mulwanancy/it_final_year_project/README.md

 To enhance payroll transparency and fairness by automating shift allocation, attendance tracking, and salary computation for nurses working day and night shifts.
 ## student information
 Course: bachelor of business in INFORMATION TECHNOLOGY
-Imstitution: Dedan Kimathi University of Technology Year:2025
+Institution: Dedan Kimathi University of Technology Year:2025
 ## Live Website
 The project is hosted on infinity free and can be accessed here: